The Juilliard School offers numerous on-campus employment opportunities through the Federal Work-Study (FWS) and Juilliard Work-Study (JWS) programs.

 The Evening Division is looking to hire work-study students to work in the office during the summer.
 Duties include answering phone calls and general inquiries, preparing mailings, filing registration forms, and assisting Evening Division students during one-day intensive classes.
 Work-study will welcome incoming students on summer class days, direct students to their classroom, and help prepare lunch setup.
 Work-study will also assist during the Evening Division Open House in August.
 Approx. 10-20 hours per week, Monday – Thursday, between 9-5pm.
 Interested students should email Natalie Delgado at email@example.com.

-The Office of International Advisement is hiring a work-study student to assist in the office this fall.
-Responsibilities will include general office duties such as answering phone calls and emails, making copies, filing, etc. For more information about this opportunity, please email Alli Scheetz at email@example.com.
+The Office of International Advisement is hiring a work-study student to assist in the office this summer.
+Responsibilities will include general office duties such as answering phone calls and emails, making copies, filing, etc. For more information about this opportunity, please email Alli Scheetz at firstname.lastname@example.org.

 Jazz Studies is hiring work-study students to assist the Library Manager with maintenance and additions to The Jazz Studies Music Library.
 Responsibilities are cataloging, scanning, taping, and copying sheet music, and updating big band chart database.
 Dates needed are Monday – Friday any 2 days for 2-4 hour intervals.
 Interested students should contact Carlvin Sanon at email@example.com to schedule a meeting.